Gu Mu: People's Republic of China

 Between 1978 and 1988 Gu was a major part of the new reformist government under Deng Xiaoping, specializing in external relations and economic development.
 Gu, as Vice-Premier, led the PRC's first formal delegation to Western Europe following the Cultural Revolution.
 On the trip Gu visited France, Belgium, Denmark, Switzerland, and West Germany.
 Deng tasked Gu with making a detailed investigation, emphasizing that the delegation should learn from the advanced experience of capitalism.
 Deng asked that Gu and the delegation study the current stage of capitalist development and how economic work was managed.
 On returning to China, the Gu delegation reported to the Chinese Communist Party Politburo and strongly influenced subsequent policy to open towards foreign technology.
 He became a member of the Central Secretariat in 1980, and State Councilor in May 1982.
-As one of Deng Xiaoping's chief aides in charge of economic management, he played a major role in implementing Deng's economic reform policies and China's opening to the world.
+As one of Deng Xiaoping's chief aides in charge of economic management, he played a major role in implementing Deng's reform and opening up and China's opening to the world.
 He was a key figure in the creation of Shenzhen, China's first Special Economic Zone.

 In 1988, Gu became a vice-chairman of the Chinese People's Political Consultative Conference, a mostly ceremonial post.
 He retired in 1993, and left public life.

 Gu Mu died on November 6, 2009, at the age of 95.
 He was officially eulogized as a "long-tested and loyal warrior of the Communist cause, a proletariat revolutionary, an outstanding leader in the field of economic development".
 Top Chinese leaders, including Hu Jintao and Jiang Zemin attended his funeral.